-The new Analysis Hub breaks down data into templates and graphics that users can select and customize according to their needs.
+The Analysis Hub breaks down data into templates and graphics that users can select and customize according to their needs.
 This enhanced visualization of data will help users understand and apply the numbers more easily and, in turn, create better-informed marketing strategies.

-The current Google Analytics platform provides reporting on user behavior, but the new Path Analysis takes it one step further.
+The previous Google Analytics platform provides reporting on user behavior, but the new Path Analysis takes it one step further.
 This tool provides a visualization of each step along a user’s website journey.
 This information is extremely helpful in finding user patterns and behaviors—and identifying areas where users are getting stuck.

 Understanding audience demographics is essential in identifying a target audience.
 The Cohort Analysis tool allows users to create groups of website users with common characteristics.
 This kind of data reporting provides a deeper dive into audience demographics and the ability to track conversion on specific marketing campaigns and tactics.

 Waiting for reports can be a pain and, sometimes, that information simply can’t wait.
-With Real-time Reports in GA4, users will be able to look at event reporting in just 30 minutes!
+With Real-Time Reports in GA4, users will be able to look at event reporting in just 30 minutes!
 This feature is exciting because it will allow users to quickly track engagement and check to see that codes or features are working correctly.